 Best Hair shop in New Jersey!
 SEMA HAIR

-Japanese straightening
+Japanese hair straightening

-What Is Japanese Hair Straightening?
+Q: What Is Japanese Hair Straightening?

-How Long Does Japanese Hair Straightening Last?
+Q: How Long Does Japanese Hair Straightening Last?

 The hair that’s actually treated with the Japanese hair straightening process will stay straight forever (i.e., until you cut it off!), but your roots are going to grow in curly.
-Depending on how fast your hair grows, that means you may have to go in to your salon to get your roots touched up every six months or so, or maybe even longer.
+Depending on how fast your hair grows, that means you may have to go to your salon to get your roots touched up every six months or so, or maybe even longer.

 Q: What kind of hair is suitable for Japanese Hair Straightening?